 - Eat a nutritious diet that is high in fiber and low in simple carbohydrates and sugars.
 In fact, carbohydrates should be limited to complex carbohydrates that are low on the glycemic index.

-- Establish and maintain a workout routine that engages your body without pushing the limits of physical fitness too far.
+- Establish and maintain a workout routine that engages your body without pushing the limits of physical fitness too far – strenuous exercise can add stress that will keep you in hormone imbalance.
 Exercise should be a daily activity, but should never be something that causes injury.

 - Incorporate targeted nutritional supplements into a healthy diet.
 Vitamins, minerals, and botanicals that have been blended together to support specific functions and systems of your body can increase your body’s ability to fight back and regain its health.